N1V33R4/pipheaksa/notes.md

 Calling this code from UI will refresh the authStateChange stream provider, which will update the userProvider(?)

+I worry the data is still in userProvider.

 # Join community
 repo -> controller -> ui

 the streams take of of updating to the latest version of each doc(?)

+# Change mods
+CheckboxListTile

+# User profile
+## Detail screen

+## Edit screen
+Copy paste repository from community repo

+It's a pain in the ass 'cuz of all the boilerplate code.
+Reminds me of Java.

+# Toggle theme